sioan/softXRayDataAndControls/myAnalysisTools/development/glue_config/.glue/dls/README.txt

 14) (check) got underlying state (binning and median truncation) to be selective.

-15) reloading parameters from previous subset is proving challenging.  need to test if functionality is even possible
+15) (check) reloading parameters from previous subset is proving challenging.  need to test if functionality is even possible

 16) add averaging type to state